Your partner in navigating the ins and outs of prescriptions — at no extra cost.

 • Leuprolide

-At this point in your cycle you may feel very full in your abdomen as the ovaries are enlarged from growing follicles.
+At this point in your cycle you may feel very full in your abdomen as your ovaries are enlarged from growing follicles.

 • Injection site reaction (soreness, redness, or mild bruising)